 Apple News is an app that aggregates multiple news sources, blogs, breaking stories, video publications, magazines, and newspapers into one feed.
 Users can follow different outlets and have them appear in the news feed, which is sorted by topic and publisher.
-The app is also home to News+, which is Apple's subscription service for premium news content.
+The app is also home to News+, Apple's subscription service for premium news content.

 ● Human-curated news